PhilippeCarphin/git-prompt/readme.md

  0 [phc001@hpcr4-in ~/workspace] $ cd a-git-repo/somedir
  0 [phc001@hpcr4-in a-git-repo/somedir (master) 2d4h3m] $ ...
 ```
-- Exit code of previous command ($?)
-- User@Hostname
-- Current directory
-And if we are inside a git repo:

-- The current directory becomes truncated to show only where we are in the repo
-  (can be turned off)
-- Info about the status of the repo
-  - Current branch
-  - Status : the current branch will be displayed in yellow if there are
-    uncommitted changes and green otherwise.
-  - Time since last commit

 Based on code from the Agnoster theme for zsh shell and official git-prompt.sh
 (https://github.com/git/git/blob/master/contrib/completion/git-prompt.sh).